|

 cat got your tongue?::

-one of those moments of clarity.
-One
+It was one of those moments of clarity.

-Black Canary was just on the rooftop across from my apartment.
+“Barbara, Black Canary was just on the rooftop

+across from my apartment.
 Why is that?”

-the answer.
+I knew the answer.
 But I wanted to hear

 her say it.

-to wait for Bruce to leave before I called you, of course.
+::Had to wait for Bruce to leave before I

+called you, of course.
 Now seriously, get over here.
-Don’t
+Don’t unpack.

-unpack.
 Don’t do shit.
 Just get over here right now!::

+plane.
 Forget that I was still on Paris time and thinking in French.
+Toss all that aside and you’re STILL left with this:

 “Cats